konnov/protocols-made-fun/_posts/2024-09-28-tla-and-not-tla.md

 learning.
 With a programming language, you can just write some code and execute it.
-However, "executable" is a taboo word in the TLA<sup>+</sup> community for some reason, despite a large fragment of TLA<sup>+</sup> over finite sets being executable.
-The closest thing to this feedback loop is actually TLC.
+However, "executable" is a taboo word in the TLA<sup>+</sup> community for some reason, despite a large fragment of TLA<sup>+</sup> over finite sets being executable, even if the complexity of this execution is not great.
+This is actually the reason for why TLC exists at all.
+The closest thing to such a feedback loop is actually TLC.
 There is also [TLC REPL][], but it is probably not that well-known.

 This also probably explains why so few people manage to pick up symbolic tools (the stability issues aside).
 It is much harder to build a mental model there,